oscarotero/psr7-middlewares/README.md

 use Psr7Middlewares\Middleware;

 $dispatcher = $relay->getInstance([

+    //required to get the format of the request (only executed in html requests) Middleware::formatNegotiator(),

     Middleware::Honeypot()
         ->inputName('my_name') //(optional) The name of the input field (by default "hpt_name") ->inputClass('hidden') //(optional) The class of the input field (by default "hpt_input")